janmeuser/Scratchnet/README.md

 # Scratchnet
-Build a Neural Network from Scratch using Python
+Building a Neural Network from Scratch using Python